cdktf/cdktf-provider-snowflake/docs/view.csharp.md

 Specifies the query used to create the view.

+To mitigate permadiff on this field, the provider replaces blank characters with a space.
+This can lead to false positives in cases where a change in case or run of whitespace is semantically significant.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/view#statement View#statement}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/view#statement View#statement}

 ---